Nunya-9018/usb-boot-retro-pi/README.md

  ![Screenshot of raspberry pi imager](https://i.imgur.com/se4UQId.png)

- this image is a custom version of retro pi which is based off of raspberry pi os it also comes with more preinstalled emulators than the prebuilt image of retro pi
+ This image is a custom version of retro pi, which is based off of raspberry pi os.
+ It also comes with more preinstalled emulators than the prebuilt image of retro pi.